 - Beginning a major listing review of buildings within the University of Edinburgh estate, to coincide with the launch of a book about the University’s architectural legacy in 2016.

-- A review of buildings in the conservations areas of Ardersier, Highland and Pitfodels, Aberdeen, requested by Highland Council and Aberdeen City Council respectively.
+- The completion of a review of buildings in the conservations areas of Ardersier, Highland and Pitfodels, Aberdeen, as requested by Highland Council and Aberdeen City Council respectively.